 Full-time undergraduate day students who desire to live off campus for the upcoming academic year must submit a “Request for Exemption from the University Housing Policy” to the Housing Office by the advertised deadline.
 Students aged 21 or over will receive priority for exemption, but are not guaranteed exemption.
 Exemptions may be requested for the following reasons: ?

 - Student will be 21 or older when the academic year begins.

-- Determined exempt through marriage or parenthood.
+- Student is married or is a parent.
 If this is your first exemption and you are under 21, provide a copy of a marriage license or birth certificate to verify this information.

 - Extenuating circumstances.
 Attach detailed letter explaining circumstances.